marksteele/foldrerl/README.md

 ### Introduction

 This is a quick library to retrieve a folder from a remote erlang node which has this library installed.

+The library assumes you've got an environment variable which is set to the listening socket IP/port pair under the key foldrerl->address (as in the example above).

+This is to allow for erlang distribution being on a different interface than the file transfers.
+The address is sent to the peer (which then connects back over TCP).
+Therefore, using loopback interfaces won't work (duh), nor will the 0.0.0.0 address (the listening socket will work, but the client won't know how to call back).

 ### API